fiji/i2k-2025-appose/slides.md

 layout: default
 ---

-# Step 4: Adapt unseg.py for Appose
+# Step 5: Adapt unseg.py for Appose

-Make the library "listenable" by adding a callback mechanism
+Make the library "listenable" by adding a callback mechanism:

 <v-click>